 Step 2: On your Windows 10 PC, launch the built-in Phone Companion app using Start/taskbar search.
 If the app is not there, please install the same from the Store.

-If you cannot see your iPhone, simply click the Show button located the bottom of the page.
+If you cannot see your iPhone, simply click the Show button located at the bottom of the page.

-Step 4: Click Import photos and videos link (refer to the picture above).
+Step 4: Click the Import photos and videos link (refer to the picture above).
 This action will automatically open the Photos app and select all photos and videos on your iPhone.

 Step 5: Deselect photos and videos that you don’t want to transfer to your PC.
-Click Continue button.
+Click the Continue button.

 Step 6: Choose a location to save all transferred photos and videos.
-Finally, click Import button to transfer all videos and photos.
+Finally, click the Import button to transfer all videos and photos.